Currently Dominicans for Justice and Peace has two open projects in the Philippines:

 Help them plant the hope for a better environment…

-Participate in letting the youth create better awareness on the climate crisis.
+Participate in letting the youth create better awareness on the climate crisis and the adverse consequences on people their rights.

 The Philippines ranks among the countries most impacted by climate change.
 Pupils and students in over a hundred Dominican schools in the country are beginning to act for greater climate change awareness in the country.

-Support this effort by the youth to campaign for enhanced protection for the environment, greater national solidarity and a better hope for their own future.
+Support this effort by the youth to campaign for enhanced protection for the environment and human rights, greater national solidarity and a better hope for their own future.

-Project title: Kalikasan - alagaan - Climate change awareness program for Dominican schools and institutions in the Philippines (Climate change awareness program for Dominican schools and institutions in the Philippines)
+Project title: Kalikasan - alagaan - Climate change awareness and human rights awareness program for Dominican schools and institutions in the Philippines (Climate change and human rights awareness program for Dominican schools and institutions in the Philippines)

-Main objective: Consolidate and strengthen awareness of climate change in Dominican schools in the Philippines and support environmental defense actions.
+Main objective: to consolidate and strengthen awareness of climate change in Dominican schools in the Philippines and support environmental defense actions.

 Duration: 12 months